ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

 # Migrating to v3

-To migrate your v2 project to v3, you need to follow the [standard upgrade procedure](../updating/updating_ez_platform.md), but you will also need to update your code.
+To migrate your v2 project to v3, you need to follow the [standard update procedure](../updating/updating_ez_platform.md), but you will also need to make changes to your code.

 ## Check out and update the app